 Gender, power, and intimate relationships

 My first line of research examines gender and power dynamics in romantic relationships.
 In research with Dr. Dionne Stephens, we examine the meanings Black teens give to sexual coercion in romantic relationships, and how gender and cultural norms inform these meanings.
 More information about this research can be found here.
 I have also published work on how heteronormative beliefs may impact Hispanic men’s and women’s experiences with and attitudes towards sexual coercion.
-In collaboration with Cyber Civil Rights Initiative (CCRI) I am investigating the risk factors for and consequences of non-consensual porn perpetration and victimization (aka “revenge porn”), especially in romantic relationships.
-Finally, I have published on the variety and content of the scripts young people are using in initial romantic encounters today and whether alternative scripts to traditional dates, such as hanging out and hooking up, are also heavily based on male power and gender role norms.
+In collaboration with Cyber Civil Rights Initiative (CCRI) and graduate student Yanet Ruvalcaba I am investigating the risk factors for and consequences of non-consensual porn perpetration and victimization (aka “revenge porn”), especially in romantic relationships.
+Finally, I have published on the variety and content of the scripts young people are using in initial romantic encounters today and whether alternatives to traditional dates, such as hanging out and hooking up, are also based on male power and gender role norms.

 Gender, power, and the workplace

 In my second line of research I am exploring interactions between gender and power in the workplace, including stereotyping, discrimination, and harassment at work on the basis of gender, race, and class.
 Some of my research has examined men and women entrepreneurs’ personalities and business goals in the U.S. I have also examined differences in and explanations for men’s and women’s different leadership trajectories at work.
-In work with Dr. Sam Paustian-Underdahl at FIU’s Business school we are examining the nature and effects of pregnancy disclosure experiences among heterosexual working couples in the U.S. With my graduate students, I am examining stereotypes about gay male employees and how those stereotypes affect beliefs about gay men’s suitability for masculine, feminine, and gender-neutral leadership positions.
-My graduate students and I are also examining the effects of gender and race stereotypes on the success of post-doc applicants in STEM.
-Finally, my graduate students and I are examining how organizational policies affect bystander’s willingness to report workplace sexual harassment.
+In work with Dr. Sam Paustian-Underdahl at FIU’s Business school we are examining the nature and effects of pregnancy disclosure experiences among heterosexual working couples in the U.S. Graduate student Renzo Barrantes and I have published work on how stereotypes about gay men affect beliefs about gay men’s suitability for gender-typed leadership positions.
+Graduate student Ryan Jacobson and I have published work on how organizational policies affect bystander’s willingness to report workplace sexual harassment.
+Last, my graduate students and I are examining the effects of gender and race stereotypes on the success of post-doc applicants in STEM, and the nature and effects of social class and generational stigma in the workplace.